galaxyproject/galaxy-hub/src/Proteomics/UseCases/index.md

 ### Quantification (Isobaric Labeling)

 The Galaxy-P OpenMS tool repository features tools for iTRAQ and TMT quantification.
-These are in early development, please contact John Chilton for more details.
+These are in early development, please contact [John Chilton](/JohnChilton) for more details.

-Likewise, the tool shed contains tools for MaxQuant and ProteinPilot both tools are capable of Isobaric quantification - though MaxQuant works only with Thermo RAW files and ProteinPilot is a commercial tool.
+Likewise, the tool shed contains tools for !MaxQuant and !ProteinPilot both tools are capable of Isobaric quantification - though !MaxQuant works only with Thermo RAW files and !ProteinPilot is a commercial tool.

 ## Multi-omics Use Cases